 Last March, when most of us were just starting to learn about COVID 19 and the world was shutting down, I asked a medical expert, “How long is this going to go on?
 When is life going to get back to normal?”
 She answered, “Probably late summer.”
 I was shocked and horrified.
 How on earth could we live in isolation that long?
 How would businesses survive?
 What would happen to family relationships, to our communities?
 I couldn’t imagine that the crisis could go on that long.

-Yet here we are in November, and there’s no sign of a return to normalcy.
+Yet here we are at the end of 2020, and there’s no sign of a return to normalcy.
 Sure, for many of us the isolation is not as strict as it was in those early months.
 But no one I know has a life that is in any way “normal.”
 I’m so tired of this.
 My clients are all tired of it.
 The whole world is tired.
 And once again, I’m asking, “When is life going to get back to normal?”

 The answer is – no one knows.
 And that poses a unique challenge for all of us.
 How do you pace yourself – how do you endure – how do you run a race when you have no idea where the finish line is?